intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/MqttPubAzure/README.md

-# MQTT Publication with Azure
+# MQTT Publication with Microsoft Azure\*
-This tutorial takes you from setting up a device in Azure all the way to viewing your data being send with MQTT.
-The sketch is setup to read data from the Grove Rotary Angle Sensor at a given interval and send it to Azure.
+This tutorial takes you from setting up a device in Microsoft Azure\* all the way to viewing your data being send with MQTT.
+The sketch is setup to read data from the Grove\* Rotary Angle Sensor at a given interval and send it to Azure.
 The final step where you view your data is done in the Device Explorer provided by Microsoft.
-It is only supported on **Windows** , see https://github.com/Azure/iothub-explorer for instructions on how to use the iot-hubexplorer node.js command line tool for other platforms.
+It is only supported on **Windows\*** , see https://github.com/Azure/iothub-explorer for instructions on how to use the iot-hubexplorer node.js command line tool for other platforms.

 ## What you'll learn
 * How to setup the an IoT Hub